What is premium content — and why should you create it?

 Visually immersive

 The most impressive digital stories out there use a whole range of visual methods to keep readers engaged.
-Don’t be afraid to break out of the stock-image-and-blog-post trap—think mini-galleries that show details of the narrative’s setting, multimedia assets to dive deeper into a topic, interactive infographics, and animated charts that bring the impact of a statistic to life.
+Don’t be afraid to break out of the stock-image-and-blog-post trap—think mini-galleries that show details of the narrative’s setting, multimedia assets to dive deeper into a topic, interactive infographics or data storytelling that bring the impact of a statistic to life.

 If you’re overwhelmed, our 8 tips for powerful visual storytelling guide can help you learn how to combine high-quality content with compelling visual communication.